Man arrested after allegedly firing shot into Lexus along Nebraska 2 in Lincoln

-Lincoln police jailed a 29-year-old Kansas City man after he allegedly fired a round at a Lexus in a road-rage incident along Nebraska 2 early Monday afternoon.
+Lincoln police jailed a 29-year-old Kansas City-area man after he allegedly fired a round at a Lexus in a road-rage incident along Nebraska 2 on Monday.

-Officer Erin Spilker said Christian Garrett had been driving westbound near Old Cheney Road in a 2019 Dodge Caravan at around 1:30 p.m. when he shot at a silver 2011 Lexus four-door.
+Officer Erin Spilker said Christian Garrett had been driving west near Old Cheney Road in a 2019 Dodge Caravan at about 1:30 p.m. when he shot at a silver 2011 Lexus.

 According to a probable cause affidavit, Garrett told police after the other driver cut him off and flipped him off, he pulled up beside her and she pointed a gun, so he pulled his gun out and fired.